manojkumar9911/Psygma/README.md

-# 🎮 MERN Stack Game App – Full-Stack Interactive Gaming Platform
+# 🎮 Interactive Gaming Platform

 Welcome to the **MERN Stack Game App**, a **full-stack web application** that provides a collection of interactive games while tracking user scores in real-time.
 This project demonstrates **frontend and backend integration**, user authentication, and **database management** using the latest web technologies.